PentHertz/rfswift-doc-v2/content/docs/guide/host-actions.md

 └──────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-This indicates that PulseAudio is not configured to accept TCP connections on the default address (127.0.0.1:34567).
+This indicates that PulseAudio/PipeWire is not configured to accept TCP connections on the default address (127.0.0.1:34567).

 #### Audio Command Options

-The `host audio` command provides options to manage PulseAudio:
+The `host audio` command provides options to manage PulseAudio/PipeWire:

 ```bash
 rfswift host audio